hermitAT/react-sage/README.md

 #
 ### Search Page
 - On the search page user can enter a part of the recipe name and find all recipes containing that query string.
-Also specific recipes can be added to the search query with the "+ Add ingredient" button.
+Also specific ingredients can be added to the search query with the "+ Add ingredient" button.

 !["CocktailSage - search_page_barthender1"](https://github.com/hermitAT/react-sage/blob/master/docs/search_page_barthender1.png)